dzervas/whynot.fail/content/post/Chinese-Factory-v0.1-The-Plastic.md

 YEYA.
 I cut the base DXFs in a CNC!
 YEYA!!!
 Wait, that doesn't seem right.
 The holes are way off.
 No...

-{% include figure.html
-  url="/assets/img/factory/plastic/rostock-mini-base.jpg"
-  description="The base is clearly completely disoriented, as well as my workspace"
+{{< figure src="/img/factory/plastic/rostock-mini-base.jpg" caption="The base is clearly completely disoriented, as well as my workspace" >}}
-%}

 But STILL, I thought that this piece of crap might be able to work, so lets move on...